-to • ed with the know d it, do not cease to pray for you, and related to the related to m transformed by the renewing of your additional description of God.
-F inding out what is acceptab le to the Lord.
-(E l ohesians 5:10) The Mo ost Powerful Motivator physical satisfact essentials like food, war mth, and safety. ns, and getting one, the most powerful motivator.
-Next are Another motivator is pleasure: physica things we desire.
-Pain and fear can also kindness.
-How do • ying to drive you techniques we use to motivate our spouses r spouse to change in some way or motivate g that irritates you? • xamination 2 ne motivator you use the mo ost.
-Love Physical essentials Pleasure Pain/unkindness Reflect on why and how you use this s motivator.
+to ed with the know d it, do not cease to pray for you, and vledge of His will in all wisdom and m • transformed by the renewing of your and acceptable and perfect will of God.
+Fi nding out what is acceptab le to the Lord. ($E{ }$ ohesians 5:10) The Mo st Powerful Motivator physical satisfact essentials like food, war mth, and safety ns, and getting one, the most powerful motivator.
+Next Another motivator is pleasure: phys things we desire.
+Pain and fear can kindness. sical How do y ying to drive you techniques we use to motivate our spou r spouse to change in some way or motiv g that irritates you? • xamination 2 Circle th e motivator you use the mo ost.
+Love Physical essentials Pleasure Pain/unkindness Reflect o n why and how you use thi s motivator.